Joker316701882/Additive-Margin-Softmax/README.md

 Using **L-Resnet50E-IR** which was proposed in ![this paper](https://arxiv.org/abs/1801.07698) can reach **99.42%**.
 Also I noticed that alignment method is crucial to accuracy.
 The quality of alignment algorithm might be the bottleneck of modern face recognition system.

 ### 2018-2-28
 Just for fun, I tried m=0.2 with Resface20, acc on lfw reaches **99.47%**.
 All experiments that I've done used **AdamOptimizer without weight decay**, *SGD(with/without momentum) or RMSProp* actually performed really bad in my experiments.
-My assumption is the difference of implementation of optimizer in different framework (e.g. caffe and tf).
+My assumption is the difference of implementation of optimizer inside different frameworks (e.g. caffe and tf).